CyLuGh/MultiDimensionsHierarchies/README.md

 #### Targeted

 The *Targeted* algorithm requires a defined output set.
 For each target, it will find which input items are contributing and compute the result.
 While a little less efficient, this algorithm tends to be able to put more pressure on the CPU, making use of higher CPUs count.

+## Samples
+Some samples can be found in the [Demo project](https://github.com/CyLuGh/MultiDimensionsHierarchies/tree/main/src/Demo) and in the [Unit tests](https://github.com/CyLuGh/MultiDimensionsHierarchies/tree/main/src/TestMultiDimensionsHierarchies)